weaviate/weaviate-io/developers/weaviate/tutorials/schema.md

 And depending on your needs, you might want to change any number of these.
 For example, you might change:

 - `dataType` to modify the type of data being saved.
-Above, classes with dataType `text` will be indexed after tokenization, whereas `string` classes will not be.
+Above, classes with dataType `text` will be indexed after tokenization, whereas `string` classes will not be [read more](../configuration/datatypes.md#datatype-string-vs-text).
 - `moduleConfig` to modify how each module behaves.
 In this case, you could change the model and/or version for the OpenAI inference API, and the vectorization behavior such as whether the class name is used for vectorization.
 - `properties` / `moduleConfig` to further modify module behavior at a class data property level.
 You might choose to skip a particular property being included for vectorization.
 - `invertedIndexConfig` to add or remove particular stopwords, or change BM25 indexing constants.